suborbital/subo/docs/get-started.md

 > subo create module <name>
 ```

 Rust is chosen by default, but if you prefer Swift, just pass `--lang=swift`!
-You can now use the module API to build your function.
+You can now use the module API to build your extension.
 A directory is created for each module, and each contains a `.module.yaml` file that includes some metadata.

 The full options for `create module`: